-The Management Resources and Compensation Committee of the Board (the "MRCC") has oversight of human resource issues, including respectful workplace practices, diversity, equity, inclusion and belonging, team survey results, human rights, and health and safety.
+The Management Resources and Compensation Committee of the Board (the "MRCC") has oversight of human resource issues, including respectful and inclusive workplace practices, team survey results, human rights and health and safety.

 The Audit Committee of the Board monitors significant ESG issues that could impact financial reporting and reviews audit activities in relation to ESG policies and programs.
 It also approves our risks and assumptions disclosure related to our ESG disclosures risks.